pollfish/docs/react-native.md

 <br/>

-## 2. Add new app in Pollfish panel and copy the given API Key
+## 2. Add new apps in Pollfish panel and copy the given API Keys

 Login at [www.pollfish.com](http://www.pollfish.com) and add a new app at Pollfish panel in section My Apps and copy the given API key for this app to use later in your init function in your app.